clewisdavis/The-Joy-of-React/course-notes.md

     <form>
       <fieldset>
         <legend>
-          What is your favourite color?
+          What is your favorite color?
         </legend>

         <select